charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 * Propagate analytics hits.

 **Step-by-step instructions:**
+As an example I have created a simple iframe below that is using a simple html form that is hosted on a different domain as source.

+<iframe id="testIframe" src="https://phillip-kruger.github.io/testPage.html"></iframe>

 **Pro's:**
 * postMessage provides a safe means of communication between frames on different domains while still offering protection from cross-site scripting attacks.